 They point out that they sell in some countries that require data extracted from animal testing.
 It hints more that Oriflame tests on animals.

 - “Where we cannot do so, we must reluctantly submit the products for additional testing, which may include animal testing.”

 Here they claim that they try to convince authorities not to force them to test on animals but when the authorities don’t agree with alternatives, they have to test on animals “against their will”.
 They make us think that there was no other way when I could think of two other ways how to avoid this.
 One is to avoid selling in countries that require animal testing.
 The second option is to sell to such countries without being based there.
 However, they prefer the fast and more profitable way rather than the slow and ethical way.

 A cruelty-free blogger I follow considers all MLM companies as not cruelty-free as they are mainly focused on fast profits.
-However, since every company’s goal is to eventually make money, for now, I treat MLM same as I treat other companies.
+However, since every company’s goal is to eventually make money, for now, I currently treat MLM the same as I treat other companies.

 Is Oriflame owned by a parent that is not cruelty-free?

 No, Oriflame is not certified cruelty-free.

 PETA lists Oriflame as a brand that supports animal testing.
 So no Oriflame is not cruelty-free.
 We could get a possible hint of why in the next question.

 Yes, Oriflame sells cosmetics in Mainland China.
 Most probably they did not avoid pre-market tests which currently require animal tests.